Fot28/Team-Profile-Generator/README.md

 4. Follow the prompts to enter information about the team manager and other team members.
 5. When finished, the application generates an HTML file in the `output` folder, displaying the team profile.

-## Contributing

-Contributions to the Team Profile Generator are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## Tests

 To run the unit tests for the application, execute the following command in the project's root directory: